 7. Illicit Discharges and Improper Disposal: The permittees shall continue the ongoing program to detect and eliminate (or require the discharger to the MS4 to eliminate) illicit discharges and improper disposal into the MS4 to reduce pollutants discharged to the MS4 to the MEP.

 a.
-Inspection, Ordinances, and Enforcement Measures: Non-stormwater discharges to the MS4 shall continue to be effectively prohibited by the permittees through the use of inspections, ordinances, and enforcement.
+Authority and Enforcement: Permittees shall maintain the legal authority to prohibit and enforce non-stormwater discharges to the MS4 through the use of inspections, ordinances or other local regulations .
 The permittees, however, may allow the following non-stormwater discharges to the MS4 where they are not identified as a source of pollutants to waters of the State: